kevinhsp/screen-understanding-agent/README.md

 ---

 ## Limitations & Future Work
-- Current element detection (OmniParser) has limited coverage on diverse UIs
+- Current element detection (OmniParser) has limited coverage on diverse UIs -- develop better GUI grounding models
 - VLM struggles with fine-grained text-element alignment
 - LLM reasoning requires fine-tuning for robustness
-- Next step: improve better cross-modal alignment (understand actionable elements with its parent structure and parent's parent structure until the whole page)
+- Next step: advance cross-modal alignment through hierarchical reasoning, capturing actionable elements together with their parent and higher-order structural dependencies until the entire page is represented.
-- Transfer page info with actions and elements into sequence representaion, send to nn, output actions and updated the network.
-Save them into hidden state/cache.
-Then reinput new page with cache until output 'end signal'.
+- Page information, along with associated actions and elements, is transformed into a sequence representation and processed by the neural network.
+The model produces actions while updating its latent state, which is preserved in a hidden cache.
+Subsequent pages are re-encoded jointly with this cache, iterating until the network emits an explicit termination signal.
-- reinforce learning
+- Incorporate reinforcement learning to refine and adapt the current best-performing models.

 ---